metacpan/metacpan-cpan-extracted/distros/L/Linux-Landlock/README.md

     See  [https://docs.kernel.org/userspace-api/landlock.html](https://docs.kernel.org/userspace-api/landlock.html) for all possible access rights.

+    This method dies on error.
+Errors are: non-existing or non-accessible paths and empty rules.
+    If `die_on_unsupported` is used, it will also die if the rules are not supported by the current kernel.

+    **Beware**: While the API accepts a path or user space file descriptor, the rule is actually applied to the kernel internal file system object.
+This means that you will lose access if a path or directory you allowed access to is renamed or replaced.

 - add\_net\_port\_rule($port, @allowed)

     Add a rule to the ruleset that allows the specified access to the given port.